08anask/Big-Data-Engineering/Hive/Projects/Mini_Project_2/mini_project_2.md

  Double_Parking_Violation string
  from parking_violations;
  ```
- Now create a partition and bucketing of a table...
+ Now create a partition and bucketing of a table as this improves the execution speed of queries as the data size is big...
 ```
 create table park_viol_part_buck
 (